IngloriousCoderz/ingloriouscoderz.github.io/posts/blog/2020-04-25-deutsch-algorithm.md

 ])
 ```

-This operator corresponds to just putting an X gate on the output!
+This operator looks like a $X \otimes I$, which corresponds to just putting an X gate on the output:

 ```bash
  input    +---------+    input'